smirarab/ASTRAL/astral-tutorial.md

 ### Step 4: Viewing results of ASTRAL:

-The output of ASTRAL is a tree in newick format.
+The output of ASTRAL is a tree in Newick format.
 These trees can be viewed in many existing tools.
 Here are few that are used by many people:

 1. [FigTree](http://tree.bio.ed.ac.uk/software/figtree/) is probably the most widely used tool.
 It produces nice looking figures and works under Linux, Windows and MAC.
 2. [Archaeopteryx](https://sites.google.com/site/cmzmasek/home/software/archaeopteryx) is very good for viewing large trees and also works under all three operating systems.